mzlatic99/foodie-recipe_app/README.md

 ## 1. Try on Android device
 If you wish to try this application on a real Android smartphone:
  1. Go to:
-<a href="https://github.com/mzlatic99/foodie-recipe_app/tree/master/flutter-apk">Flutter apk</a>
+<a href="https://github.com/mzlatic99/foodie-recipe_app/blob/master/flutter-apk/app-release.apk">Flutter apk</a>
- 3. Tap on View raw
+ 3. Tap on "View raw"
  4. Download and install
  5. Open and enjoy